lambotik/Software_with_SQL_and_Python/README.md

    - After type in command line ```python registration_authorization_recovery_password.py``` and press ```ENTER``` to test sofware.

 ### APP atm:
+Discription:
+This application simulates the operation of an ATM.
+The user enters the card number, pincode, if this user is in the database, then he is prompted to perform operations of his choice.
+1. Show balance information.
+2. Withdraw money.
+3.Deposit money.
+4. Finish work.
+5. Transfer money.
+After successful completion of the transaction with cash flow on the account, the data is updated in the database and entered into the generated report in .csv format.

 - to start atm.py
    - #1 type in command line: ```cd sql_atm``` and press ```ENTER```.
    - #2 type in command line: ```python atm.py``` and press ```ENTER```.